YayuMo/FileSharing/thesis/Report I for the thesis.md

   - **Storage**

-    - Basis Encoding usually doesn't take storage into consideration, but
+    - Basis Encoding usually doesn't take storage into consideration, but every qubit could be mapped to classical bits accordingly, which is a perfect way to store the qubits.

   - **Num of Qubit Required**